Triple-T/gradle-play-publisher/README.md

 ### Combining artifacts into a single release

 By default, GPP assumes every product flavor consists of a separate, independent app.
-To tell GPP this isn't the desired behavior, you can use the `commit` property:
+To tell GPP this isn't the case, you must use the `commit` property:

 <details open><summary>Kotlin</summary>